ibm-cloud-docs/virtual-servers/vsi_public_profiles.md

 The following virtual server instance families are available.

-Depending on your instance type, some families might not be available.
+Depending on your instance type, some profile families might not be available.
 {: note}

 | Profile family  | Description                                                                                              |